 However, if the total is at -2, the odds are on the dealer’s side because of the forthcoming low cards, and so it’s best to bet small.

 And when the deck is shuffled, the count goes back to zero and you start all over again.

 Overtime counting the cards becomes effortless but it is necessary to practice.

 Furthermore, card counting is a long term strategy which means playing game after game in order to keep your 1% edge.

 Is it Illegal?

-Casinos are well aware that card counters can lose them money so therefore they have the authority to deny service to anyone they like.
+Casinos are well aware that card counters lose them money.
+Therefore, they have the authority to deny service to anyone they like.
 Read about some poker players that went broke in the game.

 Furthermore, many casinos use shuffle machines so now it is more difficult to count cards in many of the more popular casinos today.
 Be careful; casinos are quite good at spotting card counters.
 Usually, a card counter is hyper-focused on the game, playing for long stretches of time, and betting varied amounts.